VentGrey/scanrs/README.md

 # scanrs

-A simple Rust Library to easily process std input.
+A dead-simple Rust Library to easily process std input.
+No dependencies, no strange functionalities, not even useful enough.
+You can always copy-paste the code inside `src/lib.rs`.

 ## What is it?